atomicdata-dev/atomic-data-docs/src/core/serialization.md

 This format is **not suitable for persistent storage** or peer to peer sharing - it is only useful when

 - _Mime type (not registered yet!): `application/ad2-ndjson`_
-- _File name extention: `.ad2`_
+- _File name extension: `.ad2`_

 ## RDF serializatinon formats

-Because of the similarties with RDF, RDF serialization formats can be used to communicate and store Atomic Data, such as N-Triples, Turtle, HexTuples or JSON-LD.
+Because of the similarities with RDF, RDF serialization formats can be used to communicate and store Atomic Data, such as N-Triples, Turtle, HexTuples or JSON-LD.
 _However_, keep in mind that RDF users will expect other things from their data.
 Read more about the various existing formats and their respective merits [here](https://ontola.io/blog/rdf-serialization-formats/).